Prof-anabi/alx-foundation-webstack-project/README.md

 For any inquiries or feedback regarding the Elite Banking Group Website project, please reach out to me at [anabiasah@gmail.com](mailto:anabiasah@gmail.com).

 ## Author
-This project was done by Anabi Asah, a fullstack software engineering student at the ALX Software Engineering program.
+The Elite Banking Group Website project is authored and maintained by Anabi Asah, a fullstack software engineering student at the ALX Software Engineering program.